Development approval process

 Find out the development guideline for your property on the NSW Planning Portal and download a full copy of the guideline.

-Subsidence Advisory offers deemed approval for some minor construction works, such as small carports, decks and fences.
-Read the list of deemed approval items (PDF 105.61KB) that do not require Subsidence Advisory approval.
+Some minor construction works, such as small carports, decks and fences do not require approval from Subsidence Advisory NSW.